mayflower/TheLastRESTService/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Add tests (aim for 12/13 passing)
+3. Add tests (we have 39, let's keep the streak going)
 4. Make sure the LLM still understands your changes
 5. Submit a pull request